WaylonWalker/waylonwalker.com/pages/blog/kedro-in-scripts.md

 > for use with pandas

-For the example above that does not use DataFrames I would pickle all of my outputs to enable re-loading them later.
+For the example above that does not use DataFrames, I would pickle all of my outputs to enable re-loading them later.

 ``` python